An Overview of WIT

 Variants

-A variant type declares one or more cases.
-Each case has a name and, optionally, a type of data associated with that case.
-A variant instance contains exactly one case.
+A variant type represents data whose structure varies.
+The declaration defines a list of cases; each case has a name and, optionally, a type of data associated with that case.
+An instance of a variant type matches exactly one case.
 Cases are separated by commas.
 The syntax is as follows:

 variant allowed-destinations {